Last updated:

 Background checks run through government databases.
 Without an SSN, the search may return no results — which is not negative; it simply means there is no U.S. criminal history on file.
 Landlords who understand this will not penalize you for it.

-If a Landlord Refuses
+What If a Landlord Refuses My ITIN?

 Some landlords will refuse to rent to you without an SSN.
 This is frustrating but legal in most cases — a landlord can choose not to rent to you for many reasons.
 What they cannot do is refuse to rent to you because of your national origin.